dcknuth/aoc2021_colab/README.md

 To practice for 2024 and to try out Colab

 I will put the test input in-line and my input in a file which is wiped after the session ends and so complies with the request not to post your individual input

+After day for, I want a real debugger and will start posting .py files

+## Day 5: Hydrothermal Venture